Oslo Central Station: One station

 The new central station was to have the same basic plans as the suggestion that won the contest in 1946, though slightly modified, among other things keeping the old Oslo Ø building.
 The station was to have 19 tracks, of which 12 were to connect to the Oslo Tunnel.
 Construction of the new station started in 1979 and in 1980 the Oslo Tunnel could be taken into use.
 The tunnel got one of the planned stations, Nationaltheatret, while Elisenberg was never built due to lack of funds.
 Oslo S was taken into use on Sunday, 1 June 1980 and officially opened by King Olav V on Friday, 30 May 1980.
 Oslo V was closed in 1989, and is now the seat for the Norwegian Nobel Institute.

 In 1982, one person was killed when a bomb exploded at the station.

-Service
+Services

 Four railway companies offer a combination of express, regional and commuter train service in addition to the Flytoget (Airport Express Train) service.